Everything you wanted to know about fertilization and plant nutrition!

 |Chlorine||Cl-||Mobile||Mobile||Opening and closing stomata (respiration)||Yellowing of leaf margins on old growth|

-Understanding how nutrients behave in the soil and in the plants is important information.
-It can make the right nutrients managements decisions to get optimized yields and to reduce fertilizer waste.
+It is important to understand how nutrients behave in the soil and in the plants.
+The correct understanding will lead to the right nutrient managements decisions that can get you optimized yields and help you to reduce fertilizer costs and waste.